-As part of the requirements for the Eagle Scout Rank, the Scout must plan, develop, and give leadershop to a project of his choice and design.
-The Leatherstocking Council Advancement Committee has developed a checklist and set of guidelines to ensure the project proposal meets the standards set for a meaningful project.
+As part of the requirements for the Eagle Scout Rank, the Scout must plan, develop, and give leadership to a project of his choice and design.
+The Leatherstocking Council Advancement Committee has developed a Life to Eagle Checklist and set of guidelines to ensure the project proposal meets the standards set for a meaningful project.

 Eagle Scout Rank Application, - An Eagle Application report is available in the Scoutbook Program.
 It is available on the Scout Reports menu to anyone with a Full Access connection to the Scout, or by the Scout themselves (if they were set up).
 The report is the official BSA Eagle Application.
 It is an editable PDF, filled in with information contained in Scoutbook, including merit badges, leadership positions, and various dates.
 It must be downloaded to your computer before editing.
 The Scout should make sure that all information is correct, and to complete all other required information on the application.